Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 NASA uses the Systems Engineering Engine to execute its mission projects, an “engine” well-suited for complex engineering endeavours.
 The diagram below shows a simplified version of that engine (ref.
 NASA Risk Management Handbook Figure 1).

 Technical risk management falls under Control; the stakeholder requirements, interfaces, data, and configuration are locked and monitored for change.
-If an update needs to be applied, it goes through a change management process, and risk is reassessed.
+If an update needs to be applied, it undergoes a change management process, and the risk is reassessed.

-However, we use a combination of Agile or Waterfall-based delivery methodologies in software initiatives with the Software Development Lifecycle (SDLC) concepts, neither of which discuss risk or prescribe a risk management strategy.
+However, we use a combination of Agile or Waterfall-based delivery methodologies in software initiatives with the Software Development Lifecycle (SDLC) concepts, neither of which discusses risk or prescribes a risk management strategy.

 That is not to say that no risk management occurs in software projects.
-Risk management is often done on the project or program management level, without much interaction with the technical stakeholders and a formal and rigorous framework.
+Risk management is often conducted at the project or program management level, with limited interaction with technical stakeholders and a lack of a formal and rigorous framework.

-Only when something goes wrong directly impacting the project’s timeline or budget is a flag raised, usually for the first time.
-In my 15+ years of experience in the industry, I have never participated or was aware of a risk identification session conducted.
+Only when something goes wrong that directly impacts the project’s timeline or budget is a flag raised, usually for the first time.
+In my 15+ years of experience in the industry, I have never participated in or been aware of a risk identification session being conducted.

 If you think closely about Agile, you will find it has a unique attitude towards change.
 In effect, Agile’s second principle goes like this: